awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch-Agent-common-scenarios.md

 **To run the CloudWatch agent as a different user on an EC2 instance running Linux**

 1. Download and install a new CloudWatch agent package\.
-For more information, see [Download the CloudWatch Agent Package Using an S3 Download Link](download-cloudwatch-agent-commandline.md#download-CloudWatch-Agent-on-EC2-Instance-commandline-first)\.
+For more information, see [Download the CloudWatch Agent Package](download-cloudwatch-agent-commandline.md#download-CloudWatch-Agent-on-EC2-Instance-commandline-first)\.

 1. Create a new Linux user or use the default user named `cwagent` that the RPM or DEB file created\.

 1. Provide credentials for this user in one of these ways:
-   + If the file `/home/root/.aws/credentials` exists, you must create a credentials file for the user you are going to use to run the CloudWatch agent\.
+   + If the file `.aws/credentials` exists in the home directory of the root user, you must create a credentials file for the user you are going to use to run the CloudWatch agent\.
 This credentials file will be `/home/username/.aws/credentials`\.
 Then set the value of the `shared_credential_file` parameter in `common-config.toml` to the pathname of the credential file\.
 For more information, see [\(Optional\) Modify the Common Configuration for Proxy or Region Information](install-CloudWatch-Agent-commandline-fleet.md#CloudWatch-Agent-profile-instance-first)\.
-   + If the file `/home/root/.aws/credentials` does not exist, you can do one of the following:
+   + If the file `.aws/credentials` does not exist in the home directory of the root user, you can do one of the following:
      + Create a credentials file for the user you are going to use to run the CloudWatch agent\.
 This credentials file will be `/home/username/.aws/credentials`\.
 Then set the value of the `shared_credential_file` parameter in `common-config.toml` to the pathname of the credential file\.
 For more information, see [\(Optional\) Modify the Common Configuration for Proxy or Region Information](install-CloudWatch-Agent-commandline-fleet.md#CloudWatch-Agent-profile-instance-first)\.
      + Instead of creating a credentials file, attach an IAM role to the instance\.
 The agent uses this role as the credential provider\.